temporalio/documentation/docs-src/tctl/modifiers/pagesize.md

 ---
 id: pagesize
-title: pagesize
+title: tctl pagesize modifier
-description: definition for the --pagesize modifier
+description: definition for the --pagesize
+sidebar_label: --pagesize
 tags:
   - reference
   - tctl
 ---

-### `--pagesize`

 Specify the maximum number of batch jobs to list on a page.
 The default value is 30.